-While many nursing degree programs may include training in hospice care for terminally ill patients, certificate and master's degree programs in palliative care are available for nurses who want to specialize in end-of-life care and treatment of the seriously ill.
-Emphasizing clinical experience and topics such as hospice nursing theories, pharmacology and pain management, these programs prepare advanced practice nurses to become palliative care nurse practitioners or clinical nurse specialists in hospice work.
+Emphasizing clinical experience and topics such as hospice nursing theories, pharmacology and pain management, these hospice nurse training programs prepare advanced practice nurses to become palliative care nurse practitioners or clinical nurse specialists in hospice work.
+Some programs may offer online courses.
 Experienced licensed nurses who successfully pass requisite examinations may earn professional certification in hospice and palliative care.

 Graduate Certificate in Palliative Care